caf-archive/boilerplate-service/boilerplate-api-container/configuration/marathon-properties.md

 - Configures the number of instances of the boilerplate API container to start on launch.

 #### boilerplate-admin-version
-- This property specifies the version number of the Boilerplate API to pull down from Artifactory.
+- This property specifies the version number of the Boilerplate API to pull down from Docker Hub.

 #### boilerplate-admin-8080-serviceport
 - This property specifies the external port number on the host machine that will be forwarded to the containers internal 8080 port.
 This port is used to call the boilerplate API web service.